The Brisket primal comes from the breast section of the steer - on a steer carcass there are two briskets, one from each half carcass.

 Meaning, we get two briskets per steer that weigh anywhere from 8-20 lbs - which results in two brisket flats and two brisket points; The flat makes up most of the brisket at roughly 3-10 lbs.

-A steer is a young male cattle that has been neutered.
 When a male calf is born, it is considered a bull calf.
 Between three and six months old, the bull calf is neutered - if left intact the bull calf becomes a bull.

 Steer are neutered in order to make them more docile and to prevent reproduction.
 The lack of testosterone also helps to improve things like marbling and tenderness in finished beef - the stuff that's important to folks who do barbecue.